2012 TRIP CALENDAR

 fee includes ferry transportation from Port Clyde, Maine, dockside parking,

-lodging, full breakfasts, a family-style buffet supper one night, a lobster bake another night, a wine-and-cheese event,
+lodging (three nights), full breakfasts, a family-style buffet supper one night, a lobster bake another night, a wine-and-cheese event,

 snacks, relaxation, peace of mind and tons of birds.